Wednesday, 18 January 2012

 Wilson Avenue

-As we got nearer Lafayette Street there was Pathmark, the biggest supermarket in the Ironbound.
-I was impressed with almost everything in that supermarket especially the huge sizes of one-gallon milk cartons.
+There was a travel agency on the same side as Dentinho's flat.
+As we got nearer Lafayette Street there was Pathmark, the largest supermarket in the area.
+I was impressed with almost everything they had, especially one-gallon milk cartons which were huge and heavy to handle.

 Express bus from Broad Street in Newark to Port Authority Bus Terminal on 8th Ave with 41s Street in New York City circa 1958 or 1959.
 See the new Prudential Bldg on the left and Kresge Department Stores which would turn into Two Guys in 1967, on the right.